matthew-balogh/recommendation-systems-project/README.md

 ## Business Needs

+Item recommendations for visitors in an online store based on implicit feedback to provide better user experience and to boost sales.

 **Home Page recommendations**\
 When a user opens the home page of the online store, they should see relevant items as recommendations.